Gdansk

 The Church of St Nicholas is about three kilometers outside of the old town.
 It can be reached by taking the tram and getting off at Opera Baltycka 01.

-A Gothic church, it is the oldest in Gdansk.
+A Gothic church, it is claimed by some to be the oldest in Gdansk.
+Others claim St Catherine's Church is the oldest.
 Initially erected by the Dominicans in 1227, the current church dates from the 14th century.
 A Renaissance altar was installed in 1647.
-The interior is of Baroque and Rocco design with many black and gold decorations and paintings with scenes from Jesus' life.
+The interior is of Baroque and Rocco design with many black and gold decorations and paintings with scenes from Jesus's life.

 Mother Mary with the baby Jesus